 This happens when a patient’s vestibular function decreases in both ears.
 It is in a category of its own since most vestibular conditions only affect one ear.
 Vestibular problems with both ears can result in vertigo, balance issues, and even vision problems when the head is moving.
 These problems are noticeably worse in low-light situations since the body cannot use visual input to help with balance.

-CANVAS is an acronym used for cerebellar ataxia (CA), peripheral nerve damage (N), and vestibular areflexia (VA).
+CANVAS stands for cerebellar ataxia (CA), peripheral nerve damage (N), and vestibular areflexia (VA).
 Any of the 3 conditions could cause vertigo and other vestibular problems.
 Having all 3 issues is rare but can cause some serious balance issues.

 Most of the time, doctors do not make the connection between neck pain and vertigo.
-Vertigo patients often complain of neck pain as well, and when the two are related, it is called cervicogenic dizziness.
-This is when vertigo or other vestibular problems are rooted in issues of the neck, like an upper cervical misalignment.
+Vertigo patients often complain of neck pain as well.
+Existence of neck pain and dizziness are cervicogenic dizziness.
+This is when vertigo or other vestibular problems resulted from issues of the neck, like an upper cervical misalignment.
 A misalignment like this can be the underlying cause of many vertigo conditions (like BPPV and Meniere’s disease).

-Vertigo is one of the top symptoms following a head injury, and it may be connected to the central nervous system.
+Vertigo is one of the top symptoms following a head injury.
+It may originate from the central nervous system.
 Another possibility is that the ear was affected by the injury, either by the impact or swelling resulting from the impact.
 When a person experiences whiplash with a head trauma, there is also a high probability that the upper vertebrae of the spine have been affected.
 The vertebrae may be putting pressure on the spinal cord and brainstem, hindering proper communication between the body’s systems that are essential for balance.

-This term literally means “disembarkment sickness” and it is used to describe the phenomenon people experience when they still feel the movement of a boat, car, plane, train, or amusement park ride, even after disembarkment.
+This term literally means “disembarkment sickness” and it describes the phenomenon people experience when they still feel the movement of a boat, car, plane, train, or amusement park ride, even after disembarkment.
 When talking about any kind of false sensation of motion, it is considered a vertigo condition.

 Several studies have shown that nearly 25% of migraine sufferers also have vertigo as a symptom.
 When vestibular symptoms like vertigo are present, it is referred to as a vestibular migraine.
 Surprisingly, these types of migraines can happen with or without a headache.
 Migraines are a neurological condition and are not dependent on the presence of head pain.